flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 The extract features $`Z^{p}_{t}`$ are then used together with the binary labels $`y^{p}_{t + 1}`$ for training the linear classifier.

-Note that the $`(X^{p}_{t}, y^{p}_{t + 1})`$ training pairs of different patients are pooled together (i.e. stacked or concatenated) before being fed to the model, i.e. the algorithm fits one model for the entire cohort of patients, as opposed to fitting a distinct model for each patient.
+Note that the $`(X^{p}_{t}, y^{p}_{t + 1})`$ training pairs of different patients are pooled together (i.e. stacked or concatenated) before being fed to the model, i.e. the training algorithm fits one model for the entire cohort of patients (as opposed to fitting a distinct model for each patient).
 ```python
 from src.model import Model
 from src.simulation import simulate_patients